MakeSchool-Tutorials/sql-tutorial/P04-SQL-Aggregate-Functions/content.md

 ![count all employees](assets/count_all.png "count all employees")

+# Example
 > [action]
 >
 > Run this command in the sql-fiddle.
 > This command selects the employee with the maximum salary.
 >
 ```sql